adriqnn/SoftUni/21_JavaScriptFundamentals/_10_BonusTasks/_02_BasicBrowserPrograms/_01_Practice/README.md

 # Practice:

-Simple welcome page with adjustable title;
+Simple welcome page with adjustable title from input;